 Google Inc, 1600 Amphitheater Parkway, Mountainview, California 94043, USA; https://www.google.com/policies/privacy/partners/?hl=en .
 Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 Twitter, Inc. 1355 Market St, Suite 900, San Francisco, California 94103, USA; https://twitter.com/privacy.
 Twitter has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 External Service Providers

-We use external service providers (contract processors) e.g. for the dispatch of goods, newsletters or payment processing.
+We use external service providers (contract processors) e.g. to protect our websites from spam, manage comments, dispatch newsletters, or simply to run our sites.
 A separate order data processing has been concluded with the service provider in order to guarantee the protection of your personal data.

 We cooperate with the following service providers:

 Disqus Inc, 717 Market St, San Francisco, California 94103, USA; https://help.disqus.com/terms-and-policies/disqus-privacy-policy, https://disqus.com/data-sharing-settings/.